·6 min read·Caligari

 The Best Apps for Stand-Up Comedians (And What Most Are Getting Wrong)

-An honest look at the tools working comedians actually use — from Apple Notes to Notion to purpose-built comedy apps — and what the right system actually needs.
+An honest look at the tools working comedians actually use, from Apple Notes to Notion to purpose-built comedy apps, and what the right system actually needs.

-What a Stand-Up Comedy Tool Actually Needs to Do
+What You’re Actually Trying to Do

 The Tools Comedians Actually Use